jbongard/TwitchPlaysLossFunction/README.md

 # TwitchPlaysLossFunction

-Hypothesis: A crowd can create more perverse-instantiation resistant objective functions (PIROF) than lone experts can.
+Hypothesis: A crowd can create more perverse-instantiation resistant objective functions (PIROFs) than lone experts can.

 ## Experimental design